-Cash provided by financing activities is primarily attributable to the proceeds from stock option exercises offset by the repayment of long-term debt assumed as part of the SMI acquisition, the payment of statutory tax withholding obligations related to the vesting of restricted stock, and stock repurchases.
+Cash provided by financing activities is primarily attributable to the proceeds from stock option exercises offset by the repurchase of common stock under our stock repurchase program, the payment of statutory tax withholding obligations related to the vesting of restricted stock, and stock repurchases.

-For fiscal year 2010, cash collected directly from grantee exercises of stock options was \$11.7 million compared with \$9.1 million in fiscal year 2009.
+For fiscal year 2011, cash collected directly from grantee exercises of stock options was \$29.8 million compared with \$11.3 million in fiscal year 2010.
 We do not directly control the timing of the exercise of vested stock options by our grantees.
 Such exercises are decisions made by those grantees and are influenced most directly by the level of our stock price and, indirectly, by other considerations of those grantees.
 Such proceeds are difficult to forecast.
 While the level of such cash inflow to us is subject to several factors which are not within our control, we believe that such proceeds will remain an important secondary source of cash after cash flow from operations.

 We currently have in effect a stock repurchase program.
 This program represents one of our principal efforts to return value to our shareholders.
-In fiscal year 2010, we repurchased 105,000 shares under this program for \$1.4 million at an average price of \$13.30 per share.
-In addition to the direct repurchase activity, 101,822 shares valued at \$1.5 million were withheld in connection with the vesting of restricted stock to cover statutory tax withholding obligations.
+In fiscal year 2011, we repurchased 75,000 shares under this program for \$1.3 million.
+In addition to the direct repurchase activity, 90,000 shares valued at \$1.6 million were withheld in connection with the vesting of restricted stock to cover statutory tax withholding obligations.